bjornmorten/ctfbridge/docs/index.md

 # CTF Bridge

-CTFBridge is a Python library that provides a unified interface for interacting with multiple Capture The Flag (CTF) platforms, such as CTFd and rCTF.
+CTFBridge simplifies CTF platform integration by providing a unified Python interface for working with platforms like CTFd and rCTF.